mongodb-js/compass/README.md

 ### Add / Update / Remove Dependencies in Packages

-To add, remove, or update a dependency in any subpackage you can use the usual `npm install` with a `--workspace` argument added, e.g. to add `react-aria` dependency to compass-connect and compass-query-bar plugins you can run `npm install --save react-aria --workspace @mongodb-js/compass-connect --workspace @mongodb-js/compass-query-bar`.
+To add, remove, or update a dependency in any workspace you can use the usual `npm install` with a `--workspace` argument added, e.g. to add `react-aria` dependency to compass-connect and compass-query-bar plugins you can run `npm install --save react-aria --workspace @mongodb-js/compass-connect --workspace @mongodb-js/compass-query-bar`.

 Additionally if you want to update a version of an existing dependency, but don't want to figure out the scope manually, you can use `npm run where` helper script.
 To update `webpack` in every package that has it as a dev dependency you can run `npm run where "devDependencies['webpack']" -- install --save-dev webpack@latest`